vega/.github/README.md

 The overall project charter is in [CHARTER.md](CHARTER.md).
 The governance documents are in [GOVERNANCE.md](project-docs/GOVERNANCE.md) in the `project-docs` folder.
 This folder also contains the list of [admins](project-docs/ADMINS.md) and [maintainers](project-docs/MAINTAINERS.md) for the projects in the Vega organization.

+These documents are based on the [GitHub Minimum Viable Governance](https://github.com/github/MVG) and [others](https://github.com/vega/.github/blob/main/CODE_OF_CONDUCT.md#attribution).

 ## Adding Maintainers

 We want many people to become maintainers.
 If you are asking yourself whether you should become a maintainer, the answer is probably yes.
 A new maintainer needs to be [proposed by an existing maintainer and voted on](project-docs/GOVERNANCE.md#maintainers).